januszn/apple-music-force-lossless-via-mitmproxy/README.md

 Install mitmproxy and verify that it works - that you set the HTTPS proxy on your internet connection, installed the certificate etc. You won't need the proxy to remain set, we'll use mitmproxy's "local" mode to intercept only the Music app.
-Because of the second problem outlined above, the script needs to know if you want Hi-Res Lossless - if you do, uncomment the relevant line.
+Because of the second problem outlined above, the script needs to know if you want Hi-Res Lossless, because it needs to picks a single best variant to stream.
+If you do, uncomment the relevant line.

 Run mitmproxy with the script:
 ```